Optimal Capacity Modification for Many-To-One Matching Problems: Basic definitions and fundamentals

-\textbf{Justified envy, blocking pairs, and stable matchings.} Let $\mu$ be a feasible matching for $I$.
+\textbf{Justified envy, blocking pairs, and stable matchings.} Let $\mu$ be a matching.
 A student~$u$ is said to have \myemph{justified envy} towards (or \myemph{justified envies}) another student~$u'$ under~$\mu$ if it holds that $w=\mu (u')\succ_u\mu (u)$ and $u\succ_w u'$.
 In this case, student~$u$ (resp.\ matching~$\mu$) is said to have a justified envy.
-A student~$u$ and a school~$w$ form a \myemph{blocking pair} in~$\mu$ if the following conditions are all satisfied: \begin{compactenum}[(i)] \item $u \in \acset(w)$, \item $u$ is either unmatched or prefers $w$ to~$\mu (u)$, and \item $w$ is under-filled or full but prefers $u$ to at least one of its assigned students. \end{compactenum} Consequently, matching~$\mu$ is \myemph{stable} if no student forms a blocking pair with any school.
+A student~$u$ and a school~$w$ form a \myemph{blocking pair} in~$\mu$ if the following conditions are all satisfied: \begin{compactenum}[(i)] \item $u \in \acset(w)$, \item $u$ is either unmatched or prefers $w$ to~$\mu (u)$, and \item $w$ is under-filled or prefers $u$ to at least one of its assigned students. \end{compactenum} Consequently, matching~$\mu$ is \myemph{stable} if no student forms a blocking pair with any school.
 Clearly, in a stable matching, there is no justified envy.
 Matching~$\mu$ is called a \myemph{student-optimal stable} matching if it is stable and every student \myemph{weakly prefers} $\mu$ to all other stable matchings, i.e., for all students~$u$ and all other stable matching~$\sigma$ it holds that either $\mu(u)=\sigma(u)$ or $\mu(u)\succ_u \sigma(u)$.
-It is well known that such a student-optimal stable matching always exists and finding one can be done in linear time~\cite{GusfieldIrving1989}.
+It is well known that such a student-optimal stable matching always exists~\cite{GusfieldIrving1989}.

 \textbf{Dominance and efficient matchings.} A matching~$\mu$ \myemph{dominates} another matching~$\sigma$ if the following holds: \begin{compactitem}[--] \item for each student~$u$ it holds that either $\mu(u)=\sigma(u)$ or $\mu(u)\succ_u \sigma(u)$, and \item at least one student~$u$ has $\mu(u)\succ_u \sigma(u)$. \end{compactitem} Clearly, a student-optimal stable matching is a stable matching which is not dominated by any other stable matching, but it can be dominated by other matchings.
-We call a matchings~$\mu$ \myemph{efficient} (aka.\ \myemph{Pareto-efficient}) if it is not dominated by other matchings.
-It is well-known that stability and efficiency are not compatible with each other, even in the restricted one-to-one matching case, i.e., each school has capacity one.
+We call a matching~$\mu$ \myemph{efficient} (aka.\ \myemph{Pareto-efficient}) if it is not dominated by other matchings.
+It is well-known that stability and efficiency are not compatible with each other, even in the restricted one-to-one matching case, i.e., each school has capacity one. \paragraph{Student-popular matchings.}